British anti-invasion preparations of 1803–05: Royal Navy

 The Royal Navy kept a constant blockade of French harbours from Toulon to the Texel, just outside artillery range, waiting for a French ship to sail close enough to be attacked.
 Rear-Admiral of the United Kingdom Admiral Cornwallis had a fleet off Brest and Commander-in-Chief, North Sea, Admiral Keith possessed a fleet between the Downs and Selsey Bill.
 A further line of British ships lay close to the English coast to intercept any French ships that broke through the blockade.
 The French were unwilling to venture out of their ports and so in the two years only nine flotilla ships had been captured or sunk by the Royal Navy.
 During the end of December 1803 a violent storm blew Cornwallis's fleet from Brest and it had to stay in Torbay, giving the French fleet two days opportunity to invade.
 Upon hearing this Addington gave orders to prepare for an imminent invasion, but the French never used this opportunity.

 First Lord of the Admiralty Lord St. Vincent is said to have told the House of Lords: "I do not say the French cannot come, I only say they cannot come by sea".
-This saying is also, with rather more probability, attributed to Admiral Lord Keith, in command in the Downs, who attended a debate in the House of Lords when fears were expressed as to the French tunnelling under the Channel or sending a fleet of hot-air balloons.

 A volunteer force called the Sea Fencibles had been formed in 1793; they manned small armed boats, watch and signal towers, and fixed and floating batteries along the coasts.